Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues provide a good level of challenge without being overly obscure or obvious.
-The informed clues are specific enough to hint at the answer, while the misinformed clues create some productive confusion, and the fake clues effectively point to the distractors.
+**Reasoning:** The informed clues are strong, but the misinformed clues add enough ambiguity to make it a fair challenge.
+The fake clues are very clear.

 ---